soportebteam/trustos/source/cert.md

 Cert API is used to create, sign and verify **digital certificates** on the blockchain.
 The entire functionalities are based on a Smart Contract that handles the lifecycle of every certificate in the most autonomous and secure way.

+By using Blockchain, we create trust, ensure security and reduce the risk of fraud, forgery or information leakage. reduce the risk of fraud, forgery or information leakage.

+Blockchain adds immutability to business process information:
+- Everything is recorded forever.
+- Anyone can verify it irrefutably and without repudiation.
+- No one can alter it or therefore doubt it.

+A certificate is a digital document that is issued at the request of a user and through cryptographic techniques and blockchain storage ensures the existence at a given time of the content being certified and guarantees its integrity and immutability.
+Each certificate combines 3 evidences to establish with that the user was in possession of the certified content on the date of issuance. content on the date of issuance of the certificate.

+- User digital signature
+- Digital fingerprint of the content to certificate
+- A blockchain timestamp

+Any information exchange or registration process can benefit from certificates to provide guarantees of the immutability over time of that information and that none of the parties that may have had access to it have modified it for their own benefit.
+We can think of certificates as the simple way that, thanks to Blockchain, allows us to create evidence about the existence of a certain content without the involvement of a third party to guarantee it.

+Is it possible to create the following certificate types:

+- Asset: Certification of an asset.
+This asset must be created first in the Track API.
+- Data: Certification of any kind of information.
+The data could be documents or free text in string o JSON format.
+- NFTs: Certification of Non Fungible Tokens to guarantee its authenticity.

 ## API Specification

 An abstraction API with all the certificate functionalities.